 Typically HPTE uses a two-phase procurement process.
-The P3 procurement process (see figure below) consists of: (1) the RFQ phase and evaluation of SOQs resulting in a "shortlist" of qualified proposers; (2) the RFP stage including issuance, evaluation of the proposals, and selection of a best value proposal and preferred proposer to enter into a P3 project agreement to develop and implement the project.
-HPTE does have the flexibility to go directly to the RFP stage and as part of the evaluation of the proposal to include Pass/Fail criteria.
-It should be noted that during the RFQ phase a draft RFP could be released if available.
+The P3 procurement process (Figure 8) consists of: (1) the RFQ phase and evaluation of SOQs resulting in a "shortlist" of qualified proposers and (2) the RFP stage including issuance, evaluation of the proposals, and selection of a best value proposal and preferred proposer to enter into a P3 project agreement to develop and implement the project.
+HPTE does have the flexibility to go directly to the RFP stage and as part of the evaluation of the proposal to include pass/fail criteria.
+It should be noted that during the RFQ phase, a draft RFP could be released if available.
 The HTPE serves as the primary point of contact for P3 procurements, in consultation with the CDOT and the Colorado Attorney General's Office, and ensures that the process is administered in accordance with applicable law.
 The HPTE Director is responsible for managing a consistent, transparent, and well-defined procurement process.

-Issuance of RFQ, evaluation of SOQs for a shortlist of qualified proposers
+Issuance of RFQ, evaluation of SOQs for a shortlist of qualified proposers i.
+Finalizing the RFQ